ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 # B. Integrated Execution Scenario: "Creating a Verified Event"
-This scenario demonstrates the synergy between the different architectural views during a standard workflow.
 1. Authentication (Process View): A user sends a LoginRequest to the AuthController.
 The AuthService validates the credentials and the JwtService issues a token.
 2. Request Authorization (Development & Process View): The user attempts to create an event.
 The JwtAuthenticationFilter extracts the email from the token, and the SecurityConfig confirms the user is authenticated.
 3. Domain Logic (Logical View): The EventsController receives the Event object.
 It retrieves the current user's ID from the AppUserRepository and assigns it as the event's appUserId (the organizer).